vanxrice/social-post-icons/README.md

 ```

 ## Contributing
-This is not a complete list of social website icons, create a pull request if you have an icon you'd like to add
+This is not a complete list of social website icons, create a pull request if you have an icon you'd like to add.

 ## Maintained by
 - Vander Rice (Full-Stack Web Software Engineer)